Mental Health Guide

-Separation anxiety disorder—sometimes referred to inaccurately as “school phobia”—is a condition that causes a child or adolescent extreme distress when she is separated from her parents or caregivers.
+Separation anxiety disorder is a condition that causes a child or adolescent extreme distress when she is separated from her parents or caregivers.
 Difficulty separating is normal in early childhood development; it becomes a disorder if the fear and anxiety interfere with age-appropriate behavior, whether it’s an 18-month-old who can’t bear to be out of sight of his mother or a 7-year-old who can’t tolerate a school day apart from his parents.
 Symptoms of separation anxiety disorder commonly become noticeable in pre-school and early grammar school, but in rare cases it becomes problematic later, in early adolescence.
-Perhaps 4% of children and adolescents have the disorder, which is very treatable with both behavioral and pharmacological therapies, particularly when it is caught early.
+An estimated 4% of children have the disorder, which is very treatable with both behavioral and pharmacological therapies, particularly when it is caught early.

 - What to look for

-For a diagnosis of separation anxiety disorder, a clinician looks for severe anxiety about separation from parents or caregivers that causes significant distress and/or interferes with age-appropriate activities for an extended period.
-Other symptoms include: unreasonable fear of separation by accident or design (getting lost, say, or being kidnapped); reluctance or refusal to leave home for school; undue fear of sleeping or being alone; persistent nightmares about separation; and physical symptoms (headaches, stomachaches) in conjunction with separation or anticipation of separation.
+For a diagnosis of separation anxiety disorder, a clinician looks for distress in being separated from—or anticipating separation from—parents or caregivers that's excessive for a child's age and prevents him from participating in age-appropriate activities.
+Symptoms include: worry about losing parents or other attachment figures though illness or death; unreasonable fear of an event that causes separation (getting lost, say, or being kidnapped); reluctance or refusal to leave home for school; undue fear of sleeping or being alone; persistent nightmares about separation; and physical symptoms (headaches, stomachaches) in conjunction with separation or anticipation of separation.

 Pharmacological: When psychotherapy and behavioral interventions are not adequate to manage symptoms, medication may be prescribed to alleviate a child’s distress and facilitate therapy.
 A variety of medications have been shown to be effective in treating separation anxiety disorder; the first-line medication is one of the SSRIs, or selective serotonin reuptake inhibitor family.
 Typical anxiolytics—or anti-anxiety medications—like the benzodiazepines are also effective, though they can be habit forming.